g0v-it/ontologies/mef/README.md

 #### Taxonomies

-Every budget is a taxonomy that includes a set of budget taxonomies.
+Every budget is a complex.
 The budget top level Concepts are the administrations (i.e. Ministeri).

-A budget taxonomy is identified by a letter (ie. mef:budgetTaxonomyId)
+The same budget component can belong to different taxonomies identified by a letter (ie. mef:budgetTaxonomyId)

 The budget taxonomy always includes: